 \paragraph{Figurative proverbs are difficult to understand in general.} Many proverbs are figurative, hence, we further divide the results of the model based on this property (described in \S\ref{sec:data}).
-From Table~\ref{tab:figurative}, we observe that all models perform worse on the inference task when the interpretation is figurative across English, German and Russian, versus the consistent opposite observation for Chinese.
-Bigger models seem to understand Indonesian and Bengali figurative proverbs better.
-One conjecture we have is while abstract reasoning (the kind we have with figurative proverb understanding) can rely on memorization, but less memorization may lead to better abstract reasoning in LLMs.
+Looking at Table~\ref{tab:figurative}, we can see that, across English, German, and Russian, all models perform worse on the inference task when the interpretation is figurative.
+Interestingly, the opposite pattern is consistently observed for Chinese.
+Larger models appear to understand Indonesian and Bengali figurative proverbs better.
+One conjecture is that while abstract reasoning (the kind required for understanding figurative proverbs) can rely on memorization, less memorization may lead to better abstract reasoning in LLMs.

-\paragraph{Bias towards the correct answer amplify performance gaps across languages.} Ideally, if the model truly understands what a proverb means in a situational context, it should be able to pick out the correct answer as well as the wrong answer, especially for a task with only two choices.
-Although not the focus of our work, since this is a fundamental aspect of reasoning~\cite{blanco-moldovan-2011-semantic}, we perform the experiments.
-Several prior work show that negation in the natural language inference task weakens model performance~\cite{hartmann-etal-2021-multilingual, truong-etal-2023-language, she-etal-2023-scone}, here we want to ask a `negative' question rather than provide negative answers.
-Hence, we change the question in the prompt template to \ex{What does the person \textit{not} mean by the proverb?}, and keep everything else the same.
+\paragraph{Bias towards the correct answer amplifies performance gaps across languages.} If the model genuinely understands a proverb's meaning in a situational context, it should be able to select the correct answer as well as the wrong answer when requested, especially for a task with only two choices.
+Prior work has shown that negation in the natural language inference task weakens model performance~\cite{truong-etal-2023-language, she-etal-2023-scone, kassner-schutze-2020-negated}.
+While not the primary focus of our work, this is a fundamental aspect of reasoning~\cite{blanco-moldovan-2011-semantic} and we conducted experiments to verify.
+Here, we aim to ask a `negative' question rather than provide negative answers.
+Hence, we change the question in the prompt template to \ex{What does the person \textit{not} mean by the proverb?}, while keeping everything else the same.